1nv8rzim/portunus/readme.md

 Portunus is the God of keys, doors, and ports in greco-roman mythology.

-This repository will be devoted to my own attempt of making my own back door service to establish persistence.
+This repository will be devoted to my own attempt of making my own back door service to establish persistence through opening sshable ports on given machines.

 IMPORTANT: